dragthor/TastyTradeApi/README.md

 ## Installation

 `pip install tastyworks-aiocometd`

 `pip install asyncio`

 `pip install requests`
-`pip install termcolor`

 ## Configuration

 Your Tasty credentials and settings should be stored in a file named `tastytrade.ini`.
 Modify, protect, and guard accordingly.
+Git ignore it!

 ## Disclaimer